 - Unofficial events (e.g. training runs) will not be accepted.

-Failure to meet the qualification standard will result in automatic cancellation of your entry with no refund.
+Failure to meet the qualification standard will result in automatic cancellation of your entry where our standard refund policy would apply.
 Therefore, it would be wise to have completed your qualifying run prior to entering.

 You do not need to provide a medical certificate to enter this event.
 When you enter online, you will complete medical and health questions.
 These include details of any medications you are taking, medical conditions or issues that may prevent you from completing this event.

 AGE LIMIT: This race is open to anyone 18 years or over as at the the date of the event.

-All 100 mile runners will be required to carry compulsory gear for the duration of the race.
-A compulsory gear inspection will need to be completed (either on Wednesday or Thursday at Podium Podiatry and Footwear in Rotorua, or at the race registration venue) before you can collect your race bib.
-The compulsory gear for the 100 Mile race is:
+All 100-mile runners will be required to carry compulsory gear for the duration of the race.
+A compulsory gear inspection will need to be completed at the athlete check-in before you can collect your race bib.
+The compulsory gear is:

 – Base layer long top wool/polypropylene

 – Thermal gloves